-All T4 features carry over to T5, including stateless offloads, packet filtering (firewall offload), and traffic shaping (media streaming), and the embedded switch.
-T5's internal blocks benefit from enhancements in performance and features over the corresponding versions found in T4.
-One major new block within the processing engine is a T10 DIF/DIX generation and validation block.
+All T5 features carry over to T6, including stateless offloads, packet filtering (firewall offload), IEEE 1588 timestamping, traffic shaping (media streaming), and the embedded switch.
+T6's internal blocks benefit from enhancements in performance and features over the corresponding versions found in T5.
+One major new block within the processing engine is an AES/SHA encryption and decryption block.

-New Attributes and Features of T5
+New Attributes and Features of T6